Hey, There!

 1. Respect the process:

 The rules of the court are in place to provide continuity and to allow for appropriate case management.
 Therefore, the process must be understood and respected.
 Keep in mind that your case is personal for you, but it is not personal for legal professionals.
 Tending to legal matters is very difficult, and you have every right to feel emotional.
-However, it is important to be professional and less emotional when dealing with the court.
+However, it’s important to be professional and less emotional when dealing with the court.
 The process takes time, and the time required is mandated by law.
 So, it is absolutely imperative that you remain patient and respectful while allowing the process to run its course.
 You must also keep in mind that you are required to follow the same rules imposed upon attorneys.
-It is therefore up to you to learn all necessary rules of procedure.
+It is therefore up to you to learn all the necessary rules of procedure.
 Visiting your local courthouse and/or the appropriate judicial branch website for information on proper court procedure is necessary for any pro se´ litigant.

 2. Neither solicit nor accept advice from a non-attorney:

-Paralegals, law students, and other non-licensed legal professionals are banned from providing legal advice, and it is important for both sides to respect this law as to not be placed in a compromising position.
+Paralegals, law students, and other non-licensed legal professionals are banned from providing legal advice, and it’s important for both sides to respect this law as to not be placed in a compromising position.
 Understanding the difference between guidance and legal advice can definitely be tricky.
-So, here is an example: Hiring someone to conduct legal research can be a great idea and extremely helpful.
+So, here’s an example: Hiring someone to conduct legal research can be a great idea and extremely helpful.
 The researcher can provide you with links to relevant laws and cases, but should not cross the line of providing legal advice.
 It will be up to you to synthesize the information received and present it as a legal argument.
 The researcher cannot draw conclusions for you, and cannot provide assistance with creating your argument.
 If such assistance is required, you should proceed with an attorney.

 Scrabble law